#Writephoto Round-Up – Ben

 Welcome to the weekly #writephoto prompt!

-For visually challenged writers, the image shows the London ClockTower Big Ben against a grey sky.
+For visually challenged writers, the image shows a dark cellar bar with candles on some tables.

 The regulars already know this bit, but for those that don’t: